-Fix: If you take a bath, stopper the drain immediately and adjust the temperature as you fill the tub.
+Fix: If you take a bath, use a stopper in the drain immediately and adjust the temperature as you fill the tub.

 Brushing Teeth Wisely

 Issue: The average bathroom faucet flows at a rate of two gallons per minute.

 Fix: Turning off the tap while brushing your teeth in the morning and at bedtime can save up to 8 gallons of water per day, which equals 240 gallons a month!